CatenaTools/documentation/Writerside/topics/Unity-SDK.md

 A: In this case, to take advantage of the performance benefit this would give us, we may choose to modify the Buf module to also generate **client stubs**.
 These would function similarly to the service clients we have now and the model would become `sending a gRPC request --> receiving a Protobuf response message`.

-## Integration Process

-1. (Re)generate C# types from `.proto` files by running `buf generate` at the root of the `catena-tools-core` repo.
-2. Make any required changes to the service clients.
-3. Copy the entire `UnitySDK/` directory from `catena-tools-core` into `Assets/Scripts/` directory of the Unity project.
-4. Add a folder called `Plugins` to the `UnitySDK` folder and add `.dll` files for any required NuGet packages here.

 ```csharp
 // Parse the color from the player's json value
 JObject test = player.Value.Value<JObject>();